Tutorial

 end

 Also, one more thing.
-This table should never be updated, so I can just skip having the updated_at fields.
+This table should never be updated, so I can just skip having the updated_at field.

 schema "one_off_tasks" do